openstack-archive/sahara-image-elements/README.rst

-Savanna image elements project
+Sahara image elements project
 ==============================

-This repo is a place for Savanna-related for diskimage-builder elements.
+This repo is a place for Sahara-related for diskimage-builder elements.

 Script for creating Fedora and Ubuntu cloud images with our elements and default parameters.
 You should only need to run this command: